 Please contact the UEP TFH Program Coordinator, Ms. Sharlene Laud or stop by the Program office (Student Service Center Building 1, Room 302) for more information.

-I am currently a TFH Fellow and have questions about me classes, who do I contact?
+I am currently a TFH Fellow and have questions about my classes, who do I contact?

-Please contact the COE TFH Coordinator and Retention Specialist, Ms. Laura Lee or stop by the College of Education 160 FH for academic advising, including registering for classes.
+Please contact the COE Program Coordinator, Ms. Ana Morales or stop by the College of Education Farish Hall 126 for academic advising, including registering for classes.

 I know a current HISD senior or junior that has a passion for education and giving back to the city of Houston, who do I contact?